hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

  This setting doesn't apply to RDS Custom.
 - `source_db_instance_identifier` (String) If you want to create a read replica DB instance, specify the ID of the source DB instance.
 Each DB instance can have a limited number of read replicas.
 For more information, see [Working with Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/DeveloperGuide/USER_ReadRepl.html) in the *Amazon RDS User Guide*.
  For information about constraints that apply to DB instance identifiers, see [Naming constraints in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html#RDS_Limits.Constraints) in the *Amazon RDS User Guide*.
  The ``SourceDBInstanceIdentifier`` property determines whether a DB instance is a read replica.
-If you remove the ``SourceDBInstanceIdentifier`` property from your template and then update your stack, AWS CloudFormation promotes the Read Replica to a standalone DB instance.
+If you remove the ``SourceDBInstanceIdentifier`` property from your template and then update your stack, AWS CloudFormation promotes the read replica to a standalone DB instance.
+ If you specify the ``UseLatestRestorableTime`` or ``RestoreTime`` properties in conjunction with the ``SourceDBInstanceIdentifier`` property, RDS restores the DB instance to the requested point in time, thereby creating a new DB instance.
    +  If you specify a source DB instance that uses VPC security groups, we recommend that you specify the ``VPCSecurityGroups`` property.
 If you don't specify the property, the read replica inherits the value of the ``VPCSecurityGroups`` property from the source DB when you create the replica.
 However, if you update the stack, AWS CloudFormation reverts the replica's ``VPCSecurityGroups`` property to the default value because it's not defined in the stack's template.
 This change might cause unexpected issues.
   +  Read replicas don't support deletion policies.
 AWS CloudFormation ignores any deletion policy that's associated with a read replica.
   +  If you specify ``SourceDBInstanceIdentifier``, don't specify the ``DBSnapshotIdentifier`` property.
 You can't create a read replica from a snapshot.